- September 03, 2024

 - Credit in English 30-1 or 65% in English 30-2 or equivalent

-- Successful completion of the General Educational Development (GED) test, that consists of five tests, with a minimum score in the following sections
+- Successful completion of the General Educational Development (GED) test with a standard score of 520 in Language Arts: Reading and Writing

 - Satisfactory results on the Bow Valley College Admissions Test